christopher-dG/gpymusic/README.md

 ![screencast](https://fat.gfycat.com/MixedCoordinatedAmphibian.gif "Yes, I'm aware that this is technically a TUI")

 ## Notice
-As of right now, pmcli only works for users with paid accounts.
-Until I can explore some alternatives, there is only one option for free users: only being able to access songs that you have either purchased on Google Play or uploaded yourself. **If you have a free account and think that you would actually want to use pmcli in that state, please let me know in an issue.** Until I know that people will actually use it, it wouldn't be worth my time.
-Sorry!
+**pmcli for free users is now in [develop](https://github.com/christopher-dg/pmcli/tree/develop)!**

+Notes for free users:

+- A one-time OAuth sign-in is required, run `script/oauth_login.py` to authorize.
+- Free users only get access to their uploaded or puchased songs, and they must be downloaded rather than streamed.
+- If you don't want to wait for songs to download, you can download them all in one go with `script/download_all.py`.
+Songs are kept in `~/.local/share/pmcli/songs`.
+- I don't have enough music uploaded to my free account to properly test it, so expect bugs and crashes, and please open issues about them.

 ## Dependencies